Theater

 (l to r) Yair Keydar, Joey McIntyre, and Luxx Noir London in 'Drag: The Musical.'
 Matthew Murphy/Matthew Murphy

-The excellent Thunderf**k seems more comfortable as Kitty (chaneling Joan Crawford as Crystal Allen in The Women; she even has Jungle Red as her nail polish), than Adams’ Alexis, who as Kitty herself cattily notes, looks more hunky and muscled-guy than drag queen.
+The excellent Thunderf**k seems more comfortable as Kitty (chaneling Joan Crawford as Crystal Allen in The Women; she even opts for Jungle Red as her nail polish), than Adams’ Alexis, who as Kitty herself cattily notes, looks more hunky and muscled-guy than drag queen.

 Still, the show is fun, and in sketching Brendan’s story so carefully transforms its tone of pantomime and silliness to something fleetingly raw and moving.
 Other elements don’t gel, or get lost in the folds of the overworked plot.
-But judging by the number of roaring Drag Race fans in attendance, Drag: The Musical may well find its own audience.
+But judging by the number of roaring Drag Race fans in attendance, Drag: The Musical knows how to please its built-in core audience.